Rafael Nadal: 2010: Majors on all three surfaces, Career Golden Slam, year-end No. 1

 In Canada, Nadal lost in the semi-finals to Murray.
-He also played doubles with Djokovic in a one-time partnership, losing in the first round.
+He played doubles with Djokovic in a one-time partnership, losing in the first round.
 At Cincinnati, he lost in the quarterfinals to Marcos Baghdatis.
-At the US Open, Nadal reached his first final without dropping a set and then beat Novak Djokovic to complete his first Career Grand Slam while also becoming the second male after Andre Agassi to complete a Career Golden Slam.
-He also became the first man to win majors on clay, grass, and hard courts in the same year, and the first to win the French Open, Wimbledon, and the US Open in the same year since Rod Laver in 1969.
-Nadal's victory also clinched him the year-end No. 1 ranking for 2010.
+At the US Open, Nadal reached his first final without dropping a set and then beat Novak Djokovic to complete his first Career Grand Slam while becoming the second male after Andre Agassi to complete a Career Golden Slam.
+He became the first man to win majors on clay, grass, and hard courts in the same year, and the first to win the French Open, Wimbledon, and the US Open in the same year since Rod Laver in 1969.
+Nadal's victory clinched him the year-end No. 1 ranking.

 In Bangkok he was upset by Guillermo García-López in the semi-finals despite creating 26 break points.
-Nadal won the Japan Open after saving two match points against Viktor Troicki in the semi-finals and then beating Gaël Monfils in the final for his seventh title of the season.
+Nadal won the Japan Open after beating Gaël Monfils in the final for his seventh title of the season.
 At Shanghai, he lost to Jürgen Melzer in the third round.
-Nadal won the Stefan Edberg Sportsmanship Award for the first time.
-At the ATP Finals in London, Nadal won all of his round-robin matches for the first time in his career.
-In the semi-finals, he defeated Murray in three sets, before losing to Roger Federer in the final.
+Nadal won the Stefan Edberg Sportsmanship Award.
+At the ATP Finals in London, Nadal won all his round-robin matches for the first time in his career.
+He lost to Federer in the final.

 Nadal called 2010 his best year.
 Djokovic said that Nadal had "the capabilities already to become the best player ever", and that "he has the game now for each surface, and he has won each major.
 He has proven to the world that he is the best in this moment".